Anry777/masternode-script/README.md

 # ![Trittium Coin](http://54.36.159.72:8080/images/logo.png)

-Use this instructions to install the wallet, fix wallet issues and setup one/multiple masternode(s).
+Use this instructions to install the wallet,  and setup masternode (HOT-COLD walet)(s).
 This guide is for the creation of separate Controller Wallet & Masternode.
 For Security reasons, THIS IS THE PREFERRED way to run a Masternode.
 By running your Masternode in this way you are protecting your coins in your private wallet, and are not required to have your local wallet running after the Masternode has been started successfully.